CONTACT INFORMATION

 PROGRAMS

-Monitoring of traffic in strategic locations within the city
+Traffic Monitoring of strategic locations within the city

-Daily deployment of Traffic Enforcers (TEs) to strategic locations around the City consists of 2 shifts: 6:00 AM-2:00 PM and 2:00 PM-10:00 PM.
-TEs’ are tasked to provide traffic direction and control, assist the pedestrians, and enforce traffic rules and regulations.
+Daily deployment of Traffic Enforcers (TEs) to strategic locations around the City consisting of 2 shifts: 6:00 AM-2:00 PM and 2:00 PM-10:00 PM.
+TEs’ are tasked to provide traffic direction and control, assist pedestrians, and enforce traffic rules and regulations.

 Campaign against Illegal Parking and other Road Obstructions

-Skills development of TTMD, DPOS, Barangay Public Safety Officers (BPSOs), and Philippine National Police (PNP) capacity Development
+Continuing skills development of TTMD, DPOS, Barangay Public Safety Officers (BPSOs), and Philippine National Police (PNP)

 Continuous deployment of Traffic Personnel assigned at the Quezon City Bus Augmentation Program (QCBAP) to monitor the deployment of buses along the 8 Routes, and provide crowd control and traffic assistance.